Lancaster House

-Lancaster House (originally known as York House and then Stafford House) is a mansion in the St James's district in the West End of London.
-It is close to St James's Palace, and much of the site was once part of the palace complex.
-This Grade I listed building is now managed by the Foreign and Commonwealth Office.
+Lancaster House (originally known as York House and then Stafford House) is a mansion on The Mall in the St James's district in the City of Westminster.
+Adjacent to Green Park, it is next to Clarence House and St James's Palace, as much of the site was once part of the palace grounds.

+Initially planned for Prince Frederick, Duke of York and Albany, it was ultimately completed by the Duke of Sutherland, then Marquess of Stafford, as an aristocratic townhouse in the early 19th century, and known for its lavish interiors.
+Gifted to the government in the early 20th century, it houses the government's wine cellars and was home to the London Museum until the Second World War.
+Now used for diplomatic receptions and related functions by the Foreign Office, it is a historic Grade I listed building, and its interiors are sometimes used in films or television as a stand-in for Buckingham Palace.

 History

 Construction of the house commenced in 1825 for the Duke of York and Albany, the second son of King George III, and it was initially known as York House.
-Sir Robert Smirke was originally hired to design the house, until under the influence of the Duke's mistress the Duchess of Rutland, he was replaced by Benjamin Dean Wyatt who mainly designed the exterior.
+Sir Robert Smirke was originally hired to design the house, until under the influence of the Duke's mistress the Duchess of Rutland, he was replaced by Benjamin Dean Wyatt, who mainly designed the exterior.
 The house was only a shell by the time of the death of the Duke in 1827.
-It is constructed from Bath stone, in a neo-classical style, being the last great London mansion to use this essentially Georgian style.

-The lease of the house was purchased by and completed for the 2nd Marquess of Stafford (later 1st Duke of Sutherland) and was known as Stafford House for almost a century.
-It was assessed for rating purposes (i.e. for property taxes) as the most valuable private house in London.
+It is constructed from Bath stone, in a neo-classical style.
+The lease of the house was purchased by the 2nd Marquess of Stafford (later 1st Duke of Sutherland) and was under his direction that it was completed in 1838.
+It was known as Stafford House for almost a century.

-The completed building was three floors in height, the State rooms being on the first floor or piano nobile, family living rooms on the ground floor and family bedrooms on the second floor.
-There is also a basement containing service rooms, including the government wine cellar.
-The interior was designed by Benjamin Dean Wyatt, Sir Charles Barry and Sir Robert Smirke and was completed in 1840.
+The completed building was three floors in height, the state rooms being on the first floor or piano nobile, family living rooms on the ground floor and family bedrooms on the second floor.
+There was also a basement containing service rooms and wine cellar.
+The interior, featured an imperial staircase which was designed by Sir Charles Barry, as well Louis XIV Style rooms which were lavishly decorated.

-The Sutherlands’ liberal politics and love of the arts attracted many distinguished guests, including factory reformer the Earl of Shaftesbury, anti-slavery author Harriet Beecher Stowe and Italian revolutionary leader Giuseppe Garibaldi.
+The Sutherlands’ liberal politics and love of the arts attracted many distinguished guests, including the factory reformer the Earl of Shaftesbury, the anti-slavery author Harriet Beecher Stowe and the Italian revolutionary leader Giuseppe Garibaldi.
 Chopin gave a recital there in 1848 in the presence of Queen Victoria.
-Almost as influential as the visitors was the décor, which was to set the fashion for London reception rooms for nearly a century.
-The mainly Louis XIV Style interiors created a stunning backdrop for the Sutherlands’ impressive collection of paintings and objets d’art, much of which can still be seen in the house today.